hstiwana/vagrant-multi-master-kubernetes/README.md

 Vagrant CentOS based Multi-Master [HA] Kubernetes lab

 # NOTE 1: Vagrant and VirtualBox are required to use this lab.
-# NOTE 2: Please update "Vagrantfile" and "source_in_all.sh" script with your network settings.
+## NOTE 2: Please update "Vagrantfile" and "source_in_all.sh" script with your "Network" and "VM Resource" settings.
-## NOTE 2.1: Replace YOUR_PUBLIC_HOSTNAME and YOUR_PUBLIC_IP to enable kubectl to work remotely too.
+### NOTE 2.1: Replace YOUR_PUBLIC_HOSTNAME and YOUR_PUBLIC_IP to enable kubectl to work remotely too.